 10. Lamar Valley

-Surrounded by towering mountains, this river valley is home to the famous Junction Butte and Lamar Canyon wolf packs.
-Large herds of bison and pronghorn can be often seen grazing in Lamar Valley.
-The abundance of food and irresistible location attract grizzly bears, coyotes, deer, bald eagles, and osprey.
-In other words, there is a hundred reasons to add a visit to Lamar Valley to your first adventure in Yellowstone National Park.
+What to See: Surrounded by towering mountains, this river valley is home to famous Junction Butte and Lamar Canyon wolf packs.
+Large herds of bison and pronghorn can be often seen grazing in the Lamar Valley.
+The abundance of food and irresistible location also attract grizzly bears, coyotes, deer, bald eagles, and osprey.
+In other words, there are a hundred reasons to add a visit to the Lamar Valley to your first adventure in Yellowstone National Park.

-Nearby Places to Add to Your First Visit to Yellowstone
+Places to Add to Your First Visit to Yellowstone Itinerary

 - Grand Teton National Park, Wyoming (2 hours 40 minutes)